-Did you see how easy the dimensioning tools work for you?
-As long as you draw your part accurately without fudging the numbers, the associated dimensions in the CAD software will do the rest of the work.
+Did you see how easy the dimensioning tools work?
+As long as you draw your part accurately, the associated dimensions in the CAD software will do the rest of the work.
 Use the reported dimensions to check your work.

 The Linear Dimension Command